Lefschetz fibrations on cotangent bundles and some plumbings: The algorithm for the plumbings along trees

-For the set, we repeat what we did before, i.e., the vanishing cycles corresponding the above edges are located in the front of $L_{q(v_0)}$, in the reverse order.
-After that, we add the vanishing cycle $L_{q(v_1)}$ which corresponds to $e_0$ at the first position of the abstract Lefschetz fibration.
+Lastly, we should consider the edge satisfying (ii), i.e., the root edge $e_0$.
+For the root edge $e_0$, we add the vanishing cycle $L_{q(v_1)}$ at the first position of the abstract Lefschetz fibration.
 This is the last step of the algorithm.